kevinjmann/view-addon-study/src/viewWE-test/docs/Linting.md

 # ESLint - Javascript Linting

-This respository is has [ESLint](http://eslint.org) for providing javascript analysis.
+This repository has [ESLint](http://eslint.org) for providing javascript analysis.
 It is a highly flexible tool especially as it is pluggable, so more rules can be added easily.